TulioMolina/task-manager-app-api/README.md

 | **update** | `PATCH /tasks/<id>` | `description`: *optional*, `completed`: *optional* | `task` | Updates a task of specific `<id>` for an authenticated user.
 | **delete** | `DELETE /tasks/<id>` | - | `task` | Deletes a task of specific `<id>` for an authenticated user.

-All URIs are relative to https://tm-task-manager.herokuapp.com (deployed server) or to the root domain of your local development environment.
+URIs are relative to https://tm-task-manager.herokuapp.com (deployed server) or to the root domain of your local development environment.

+### Authentication
+Authentication is handled with JWT tokens, which solely contain user identification data as payload, and are issued on the response to a **sign up** and/or **login** action request as the `token` property .
+Therefore, the client must include the following header for any other type of request: `Authorization: Bearer <token>`, with exception of the **get avatar** action, which is also a public endpoint.